 Hiding behind the imposing big black front door is what looks like the inside of a big French country house.
 It’s the sort of place you just didn’t expect to find on this scruffy row of shops on a main road.
 It’s filled with lots of lush details to take in – perfectly worn wood floors, peeling plastery-painted walls, rustic chairs and tables, pretty flowers in vases, fairy lights scattered about…

 The food is just as charming as the surroundings, not to mention delicious.
 Who knew cheese on sourdough toast with tomatoes could look so enchanting?
 Stop by for breakfast, brunch or lunch.
 Or how about your morning coffee out in the secret terrace?

 If you’re into your interior design and hoping to find some inspiration while you sip your coffee, look no further than Chard – what I like to call Brighton’s secret cafe-restaurants.
 You’ll find it hidden up some stairs above the iGiGi home design shop in Hove.
-Once at the top you emerge into a calm, quaint, rustic, country dining room, to the warmest welcome from the family owners – Benny, Mae and Ciarán, two sisters and a brother – so friendly and charming you feel you’ve known them for ages and you’re hanging out in their home.
+Once at the top you emerge into a calm, quaint, rustic, country dining room, to the warmest welcome from the family owners – sisters Benny and Mae, and Mae’s partner, Ciarán – so friendly and charming you feel you’ve known them for ages and you’re hanging out in their home.